latent-to/developer-docs/docs/keys/proxies/index.md

 - **Real account**: The account whose identity and funds are at stake.
 - **Delegate account**: The account with access to tokens in the real account and allowed to perform certain actions for the real account.
-- **ProxyType**: A capability profile that restricts which calls can be made by the delegate account.
+- **ProxyType**: A call filter that restricts which calls can be made by the delegate account.
 - **Delay/announcement**: Optional time window before a proxy action can be executed.

 ## Common use cases